-Common Names: passionflower, Maypop, apricot vine, old field apricot, maracuja, water lemon
+Common Names: passionflower, maypop, apricot vine, maracuja, water lemon

-- Today, passionflower is used as a dietary supplement for anxiety, stress, and sleep, as well as for heart ailments, asthma, attention-deficit hyperactivity disorder.
+- Today, passionflower is used as a dietary supplement for anxiety and sleep problems, as well as for pain, heart rhythm problems, menopausal symptoms, and attention-deficit hyperactivity disorder.
 It is applied to the skin for burns and to treat hemorrhoids.

 How Much Do We Know?